-According to the Federal Reserve Bank of Boston, retail sales for the month of January 1995 were 3.4 percent above the figures for January 1994.
-The following chart and table show the annual retail sales activity for Massachusetts and the United States from 1980 to 1994.
+According to the Federal Reserve Bank of Boston, retail sales for March 1995 were 0.9 percent above the figures for March 1994.
+The following chart and table show the annual retail sales activity for Massachusetts and the United States from 1980-1994.